dev-rashedin/express-error-toolkit/README.md

 - An `asyncHandler` utility to handle async errors without boilerplate
 - A `httpError()` factory function to create custom error instances easily
 - `isCustomAPIError()` type guard for safe error type checks
-- Re-exported utilities from [`http-status-toolkit`](https://www.npmjs.com/package/http-status-toolkit) — no need to install it separately

 ---